peterjwest/git-pair/README.md

 ### git users

-This allows you to get or set git users.
-You can find out which users are configured using:
+This alias allows you to get or set git users.
+You can find out which users are currently configured using:

 	git users

-You can set one or two users by providing their github emails as arguments:
+You can set users using their email addresses:

+	git users jane@example.com bob@example.com

+This looks up git usernames from GitHub, alternatively you can specify usernames explicitly:

-	git users email@example.com email2@example.com
+	git users jane:jane@example.com bob:bob@example.com

-Currently this only works with github accounts which have public email addresses, I plan to add an option for other users.

-The first user entered is set as the normal git user, this user is used by normal git commands and stored in the git global config as `user.name` and `user.email`.
+The users are stored as values in `git config`.
+The first user entered is always the normal git user.

-The second user is set as custom values in the git global config `author.email` and `author.name`.

 ### gitp